Assemblyman tells pope how his family saved Jews

+Anthony D'Urso, of Port Washington, says he met the pope Wednesday and gave him a Holocaust survivor's diary that mentioned his father hiding Jewish families.

 Assemb.
-Anthony D'Urso says he met Wednesday with the pope and gave him a Holocaust survivor's diary mentioning his father hiding Jewish families.

-North Hempstead Assemb.
-Anthony D’Urso said he met with Pope Francis at the Vatican on Wednesday and told the pontiff of his family’s role in saving Jewish families during the Holocaust.
-D’Urso said he was a five-year-old boy in a town near Naples, Italy, when his father hid two Jewish families from the Nazis in an animal shed.
+Anthony D’Urso (D-Port Washington) said he met with Pope Francis at the Vatican on Wednesday and told the pontiff of his family’s role in saving Jewish families during the Holocaust.
+D’Urso said he was a 5-year-old boy in a town near Naples, Italy, when his father hid two Jewish families from the Nazis in an animal shed.

 D'Urso said he spoke to the pope in Italian during a brief Vatican meeting and gave Francis a diary from a Holocaust survivor that mentions the help from the assemblyman's father.

 “He gave me sufficient time to tell him briefly what happened during the war,” D’Urso said, speaking on the phone from Rome.
-He told the pope “what my father's role was to make sure …these Jews were taken care off instead of, as like people did, turn them over to the Nazi's for money.”
+He told the pope “what my father's role was to make sure . . . these Jews were taken care of instead of, as like people did, turn them over to the Nazis for money.”

 Pope Francis thanked D'Urso and blessed him and his wife Maria, he said.